-Article 1; Students who started Fiscal Economics in or prior to September 2019
+Article 8.1: Students who started BSc Fiscal Economics in or prior to September 2019

-- 1. If the student started the Bachelor's study programme Fiscal Economics in or prior to September 2019 and did not finish all courses before August 2022, then tailor made education and/or an exam-only opportunity is offered for all original courses until August 2023 and for some courses until August 2024 (please refer to figure 1 and figure 2 below). - 2.
-As from academic year 2024-2025 the students are required to fulfil all exam requirements of the new curriculum concerned, where figure 2 can be used in reverse to show which replacement courses correspond to prior courses.
+- 1. If the student started the Bachelor's study programme Fiscal Economics in or prior to September 2019 and did not finish all courses before August 2022, then tailor made education and/or an exam-only opportunity is offered for some courses until August 2024 (please refer to figure 8.1 and figure 8.2 below). - 2.
+As from academic year 2024-2025 the students are required to fulfil all exam requirements of the new curriculum concerned, where figure 8.2 can be used in reverse to show which replacement courses correspond to prior courses.